ansible/ansible/docs/docsite/rst/scenario_guides/guide_azure.rst

   an unnecessary 'Storage container' named "vhds" is automatically created.
 * When creating an IP address with azure_rm_publicipaddress, it is necessary to specify 'standard' in the 'sku' property.
-  Otherwise, the IP address cannot be used in the availability zones.
+  Otherwise, the IP address cannot be used in Availability Zones.

 Dynamic Inventory Script